Serving

 4. Rinse the BLACK BEANS and very lightly crush them.

 5. Mix Ribs with Soy Sauce, Rice Wine and Ginger.
-Place in a shallow heatproof bowl that fits in your steamer (see photo page) and top with Black Beans and Chili Flakes.
-You should be fairly liberal with the chili flakes, particularly if using Korean which are pretty mild.
+Place in a shallow heatproof bowl that fits in your steamer (see Photo Gallery) and top with Black Beans and Chili Flakes.
+You should be fairly liberal with the chili flakes, particularly if using Korean.

-6. Bring water to a boil in your steamer.
-Place the Bowl in the steamer, cover the steamer and steam over fairly rapidly boiling water for about 45 minutes, making sure you don't run out of water.
+6. Arrange the bowl in your steamer.
+Bring to a boil uncovered (this cuts down the amount of water that will gather in the bowl).
+Cover the steamer and steam over fairly rapidly boiling water for about 45 minutes, making sure you don't run out of water.

 NOTES:

-2. Black Beans: These are salty fermented black soybeans sold in bags and cylindrical paper boxes in Chinese groceries.
+These are salty fermented black soybeans sold in plastic bags and cylindrical paper boxes in any market serving an East or Southeast Asian community.
+For details see our Fermented Black Beans page.

-3. Chili Flake: Easily available Korean chili flake works well enough though a bit mild.
+Easily available Korean chili flake works well enough though a bit mild.
+Crushed dried red de Arbols or Thai chilis are good for hotter.
+For details see our Chili Powders & Flake page.